junwatu/ai-voice-note/blog/README.md

 const saveStatus = await saveData(speechData);
 ```

-There are three fields that will be saved to the database.
+Three fields will be saved to the database.
 One important note is this project will not save the audio file in the database but it will save the audio file reference (file path).

 | Key       | Description                                           | Example Value                     |
 |-----------|-------------------------------------------------------|-----------------------------------|